danieldiasm/py-exercises/README.md

 # py-exercises

-This is a exercises list for my students or anyone that wants to pratice programming Python.
-I don't completly advise it for complete begginers because there is not lots of directions or explanations.
-The difficulty level will progress for each day of exercise.
+This is an exercise repository for my students or anyone that wants to pratice programming in Python 3.
+I don't recommend it for complete begginers because there is not a lot of directions or explanations, just some hints.
+The difficult level will progress as the day of the exercise goes.

-There are some steps that you can take to ensure some or complete success on doing this exercises, which are:
+There are some steps that you can take to ensure some or have complete success on doing the exercises, which are:

-* Cloning this repository as general direction and to grab new exercises updates.
+* Cloning this repository as general directions and to grab new exercises updates on your machine.
-* Making a new repo of your own to store your progression and pratice interacting with github.
+* Making a new repo of your own to store your progression, have github activity and pratice interacting with github.

 ### Week 01 - Data types and decision making
 #### Data Types